epinio/docs/docs/references/settings.md

 when talking to Epinio's API server.
 The `epinio login [URL]` command asks for your username and password, checks the validity of the credentials, and saves the information to the settings.

+The token is an object containing the access_token and refresh_token issued when logging in with an OIDC provider, with the `epinio login --oidc` command.
+If any token is present this will be used to authenticate, instead of the username and password.

 The installation uses the wildcard domain `omg.howdoi.website` and the `epinio-ca` issuer by default.